 Work with horses

 Together we met the sunrise on the beach on the most beautiful Unesco Wadden island Terschelling.
-Despite being often on horseback, it is and remains beautiful.

 Below: Meeting up in Harlingen, the Netherlands, Wadden